What is HIPAA Risk Analysis?

-- The risk assessment program is applicable to wide range of job classification in entities that deal with EPHI hence increasing security awareness within an organization’s workforce.
+- The risk assessment program is applicable to a wide range of job classification in entities that deal with EPHI hence increasing security awareness within an organization’s workforce.

-- The main attribute of applying a security analysis in any system is that should assist in creating objective security reviews and approaches in an organization that are as well applicable to different business systems.
+- The main attribute of applying a security analysis in any system is that should assist in creating objective security reviews and approaches in an organization that is as well applicable to different business systems.

 How can Supremus Group help your Compliance Efforts?

-We can help you in three different ways depending on your need, involvement, time, available IT resources and budget.
+We can help you in three different ways depending on your need, involvement, time, available IT resources, and budget.

 - OPTION 1: If you are in a hurry to complete the HIPAA Risk Analysis and you don’t have internal resources to completely devote to this project then we can independently complete the project for you.
-The only involvement required will be providing information about your infrastructure, policies and processes.
+The only involvement required will be providing information about your infrastructure, policies, and processes.

 - OPTION 2: If you have internal staff members who can completely devote their time and security & HIPAA knowledge to this project but don’t know the methodology, we will provide a project manager to work with your team and help to complete the compliance project.

-- OPTION 3: If you have all the necessary resources for Risk Analysis project but need to save time on documentation, you can use our HIPAA Risk Analysis template documents.
+- OPTION 3: If you have all the necessary resources for the Risk Analysis project but need to save time on documentation, you can use our HIPAA Risk Analysis template documents.
 These templates will ensure that you gather all the required information before starting the project.
 The finding and recommendations will be mapped to the HIPAA regulations.